 Listen now: https://mandyinmorocco.com/podcast/

 And, if you are visiting Marrakech and interested in colonial-era architecture, join us for one of our Tasting Marrakech Gueliz tour as we explore some of the architectural gems in Marrakech’s new city, stop at some of our favourite art galleries housed in art deco wonders, wander through parks and religious buildings that surprise visitors who dare to venture beyond the Marrakech medina.
-And with some of our favourite buildings disappearing before our eyes, now is the time to experience the new city (I also wrote about the neighbourhood for the Evening Standard).
+And with some of our favourite buildings disappearing before our eyes, now is the time to experience the new city.
 We chat history, eat street food and shop.